no-regerts/rsschool-cv/cv.md

 - tg: @no_regerts

 ## OBJECTIVE
-Ongoing Web Developer student with over than 1 year of self-education on web application building.
+Ongoing Web Developer student with more than 1 year of self-education on web application building.
 Seeking to leverage my technical and professional expertise to grow in the new role of Jr Web Developer at your company.

 ## EDUCATION AND TRAINING
 Jan 2020 - Present: